 Heat Pump Selection Service

 Goldfinch Energy specializes in helping homeowners chose a heating system that reduces their home’s carbon emissions.
-We work with you and installers to design a heating system that is right-sized for your home, meets your goals, and fits within your budget.
+We work with you to design a system that is right-sized for your home, meets your goals, and fits within your budget.
+Our new partnership with Building Up, enables us to offer end-to-end support from evaluating your home’s readiness for a heat pump to installing equipment.

 Canadian homeowners are choosing heat pumps